-The German Gap Year in Munich offers Gap Year students, graduates and young adults looking to take a serious career break the opportunity to make serious language programme over several months.
+The German Gap Year in Munich offers Gap Year students, graduates and young adults looking to take a career break the opportunity to take a serious language programme over several months.
 These long-term courses allow students to focus on all aspects of the German language, with classes offered across all language levels.
 Whatever your current ability, you will be able to improve your skills significantly by studying German in Munich.
 Students can choose to live with local German hosts or in various student apartments, studios or even the student house.

 |Levels offered||Beginner to Advanced|

 |Course duration||8 to 40 weeks|

 |Alternative courses||1 week+|